 Work must be handed in according to the instructions given by the module tutor, which will be detailed in the module handbook.
-In the majority of cases this will be via Turnitin or google classroom.
+In the majority of cases this will be via Turnitin.

 Only work that is ready by the agreed deadline can hope to qualify for a good grade.
+All submissions details will be given within the brief (in the module handbook) and range from physical handins to virtual ones through www.turnitinuk.com or via Google Classroom.